 Top executives devise strategies and policies to ensure that an organization meets its goals.
 They plan, direct, and coordinate operational activities of companies and organizations.

 Top executives work in nearly every industry.
-They work for large and small businesses, ranging from companies in which they are the only employee to firms with thousands of employees.
+They work for both small and large businesses, ranging from companies in which they are the only employee to firms with hundreds of thousands of employees.
 Top executives often work many hours, including evenings and weekends.
-In 2014, about half worked more than 40 hours per week.
+In 2016, about half worked more than 40 hours per week.
 Travel is common, particularly for chief executives.

-Although education and training requirements vary widely by position and industry, many top executives have at least a bachelor’s degree and a considerable amount of work experience.
+Although education and training requirements vary widely by position and industry, most top executives have at least a bachelor’s degree and a considerable amount of work experience.

 The median annual wage for general and operations managers was $99,310 in May 2016.

-Employment of top executives is projected to grow 6 percent from 2014 to 2024, about as fast as the average for all occupations.
-Employment growth will vary by industry and is largely dependent on the rate of industry growth.
+Overall employment of top executives is projected to grow 8 percent from 2016 to 2026, about as fast as the average for all occupations.
+Employment growth will vary by occupation and industry, and is largely dependent on the rate of industry growth.
 Top executives are expected to face very strong competition for jobs.